Free India’s daughters from fear

 Once the Fundraiser is complete, Rs 1lakh will be allocated for each of the girls to set up a freedom fund to enable them to follow their chosen paths towards independence and freedom from fear.

-RAGPICKING to pulling rickshaws may not seem like a big jump.
-But it’s a quantum leap in terms of dignity of work and trebling daily earnings.
-Help TSHED fund 10 cycle rickshaws to boost incomes of 10 families.
+RAGPICKING to pulling rickshaws or vegetable vending may not seem like a big jump.
+But it’s a quantum leap in terms of dignity of work and daily earnings.
+Help TSHED fund new livelihoods for 10 families.

 On 5 December at Tughlakabad village, New Delhi, young girls, women and children from the local community held a silent walk as part of Every8Minutes ‘Walk for Freedom’ National Campaign to throw light on the issue of missing children in India and their right to care, protection, education.